ctrlallorg/CTRLall/src/word/formatting-text.md

 <h1>Formatting text</h1>

 <section class="section-light">
-On the <strong>Home</strong> tab of the ribbon are formatting tools.
-Formatting tools change the appearance and layout of your text and document; they make your content more readable, professional, and visually appealing.
-This article explains what each one does.
+<p>Formatting tools change the appearance and layout of your text and document; they make your content more readable, professional, and visually appealing.
+They can be found on the <strong>Home</strong> tab of the <span class="glossary-hover" data-term="ribbon">ribbon</span>.
+This article explains what each one does.</p>

 <p><img class="thumbnail" src="{{ '/assets/images/word/Formatting text/Home tab on ribbon.png' | url }}"  alt="Home tab tools on ribbon in Word" style="max-width:600px; width:100%; height:auto; vertical-align:middle"></p>